At the Academy you will be working alongside some of the most talented and collegiate people in a welcoming, creative and enthusiastic environment

-Should you require any vacancy details in an alternative format for reasons of disability access, please contact us either by emailing firstname.lastname@example.org, email@example.com or by telephoning 020 7873 7478.
+Should you require any vacancy details in an alternative format for reasons of disability access, please contact us at email@example.com or by telephoning 020 7873 7478.

 We encourage applications from disabled candidates.
-You will be invited to interview if you have declared a disability on your equality monitoring form and you can demonstrate you meet the essential criteria for the job.
+You will be invited to interview if you have a declared disability and you meet all essential criteria for the job.

 To view the Academy's Privacy Statement for Employees, Workers and Job Applicants please click here.

 Personal data will be stored and processed in accordance with the provisions of the Data Protection Act 2018 and UK General Data Protection Regulation (GDPR).
 Please see our Privacy Pages for more information.